apache/druid/docs/querying/dimensionspecs.md

 In addition to "query filter", which efficiently selects the rows to be processed, you can use the filtered dimension spec to filter for specific values within the values of a multi-value dimension.
 These dimension specs take a delegate `DimensionSpec` and a filtering criteria.
 From the "exploded" rows, only rows matching the given filtering criteria are returned in the query result.

-The following filtered dimension spec acts as a whitelist or blacklist for values as per the `isWhitelist` attribute value.
+The following filtered dimension spec defines the values to include or exclude as per the `isWhitelist` attribute value.

 ```json
 { "type" : "listFiltered", "delegate" : <dimensionSpec>, "values": <array of strings>, "isWhitelist": <optional attribute for true/false, default is true> }